dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/about-access.md

 <Expandable alt_header="Why can't I edit a user's group membership?">

-Do not try to edit your own user, as this isn't allowed for security reasons.
+Don't try to edit your own user, as this isn't allowed for security reasons.
 You'll need a different user to make changes to your own user's group membership.

 </Expandable>